It’s easy to get caught up in the tsunami of advice, marketing tools, and social media messages. Take time to remember what is most important.

 It’s the annual Memorial Day post – a few days in advance.
 Slow down and make sure you’re on track with these reminders.

 Remember that you can’t do it all.
 You can only take one step at a time.
 Don’t punish yourself for something you should have done a long time ago.
 Just look forward and know you’re doing the best you can.

 Remember to be consistent.
 Your success will be the result of the habits and routines you put in place for your studio and marketing time.
-This is our focus in the Blast Off class launching 1 week from today.

 Remember that it’s about the art.
 Without the art, you are not an artist.